Giuseppe Del Puente: Early years and education

-Operatic career
+Career

 Del Puente made his baritone debut at Iași, Romania alongside tenor Italo Campanini, with whom he would share many triumphs.
 Quickly he was engaged with and sang at the leading theaters in Europe, such as Apollo, Rome; La Scala, Milan; San Carlo, Naples; and others in Russia, Spain, Germany, and France.
-In London, he made an impression on Maurice Strakosch, brother-in-law of Adelina Patti. who engaged him for his own company in 1873 and later took him to the United States.
+In London, he made an impression on Maurice Strakosch, brother-in-law of the star soprano Adelina Patti, who engaged him for his own company in 1873 and later took him to the United States.
 Del Puente made his debut there in 1874 at the New York Academy of Music as Telramund in Lohengrin and remained in Strakosch's company until 1875.

 From 1875 to 1882 he toured with Col. Mapleson's company and the Nilsson Concert Troupe.
 Just as Mapleson's fortunes began to decline, Henry Abbey offering higher fees to some Mapleson's artists, including Del Puente, was able to lure them away to his company for the inaugural season of the Metropolitan Opera.
 The first performance was Gounod's Faust on October 22, 1883.
 Del Puente sang the role of Valentin in a cast that included Christina Nilsson, Italo Campanini, Sofia Scalchi, and Franco Novara.

 Del Puente was a part of numerous operatic premieres.
 He sang his most famous role, Escamillo, in the London and American premieres of Carmen in 1878.
 At the Met, Del Puente created the roles of Barnaba and Alfio in the American premieres of La Gioconda and Cavalleria rusticana, respectively and being the leading baritone of the company, participated in several Met premieres of standard repertoire: Mignon, La traviata, Barbiere di Siviglia, Les Huguenots, and Carmen.
 At Philadelphia, he created roles in the American premieres of Les pécheurs des perles, L'amico Fritz, and Manon Lescaut.
 He sang Mercutio in the American premiere of Roméo et Juliette (with Patti) for the inauguration of the Chicago Auditorium Theater on December 10, 1889.
 He sang in the London premiere of La forza del destino, as well as its American premiere at the New York Academy of Music with Campanini.
 He sang Iago in the first American success of Verdi's Otello, alongside Francesco Tamagno in his American debut.

-Del Puente's final Met performance was February 2, 1895 in the role of Don Giovanni.
-Afterward he became a singing teacher, opening a studio under the name "Verdi School" in Philadelphia.
+In addition to his operatic and concert work, he was also singing teacher, opening a studio in 1893 under the name "Verdi School" in Philadelphia.
+Among his students were the composer Joseph Carl Breil and the writer J.H.
+Duval.
 He also compiled a written work, Progressive Exercises in Vocalization, divided into two parts—Exercises in Sustained Singing and Exercises in Flexibility and Execution.
 This work was advertised publisher Theodore Presser in Etude magazine, but no copy has yet been found.

+Del Puente's final Met performance was February 2, 1895, in the role of Don Giovanni, and his last stage performance was 1898 in Philadelphia in the role of Rigoletto.

 In addition to the more than 60 roles in his repertoire, Del Puente did a great deal of work as a concert singer.